kubernetes/website/docs/concepts/policy/pod-security-policy.md

 **AllowPrivilegeEscalation** - Gates whether or not a user is allowed to set the security context of a container to `allowPrivilegeEscalation=true`.
 This defaults to allowed.
-When set to false, the container's `allPrivilegeEscalation` is defaulted to false.
+When set to false, the container's `allowPrivilegeEscalation` is defaulted to false.

-**DefaultAllowPrivilegeEscalation** - Sets the default for the `AllowPrivilegeEscalation` option.
+**DefaultAllowPrivilegeEscalation** - Sets the default for the `allowPrivilegeEscalation` option.
 The default behavior without this is to allow privilege escalation so as to not break setuid binaries.
-If that behavior is not desired, this field can be used to default to disallow, while still permitting pods to request `AllowPrivilegeEscalation` explicitly.
+If that behavior is not desired, this field can be used to default to disallow, while still permitting pods to request `allowPrivilegeEscalation` explicitly.

 ### Capabilities